-Grassroots clubs up and down the country have until Monday 25 May, 2020 to make the most of the new Pitch Preparation Fund, which gives financial support to those struggling to maintain their football pitches.
+Grassroots clubs up and down the country have been offered help through the new Pitch Preparation Fund, which gives financial support to those struggling to maintain their football pitches.

 With football facing unprecedented challenges after the COVID-19 outbreak, the funding is a direct response to a need across the game, providing grants to clubs who have lost normal revenue streams while helping them prepare their playing surfaces after challenging winter weather conditions.

 Applications were open until 25 May and are now closed.

 The funding of £9.56million, to be distributed by the Football Foundation, has been provided by the Foundation's partners, the Premier League, The FA, the Government and Sport England.

 It will help put clubs in a position to start playing again when it is safe to do so, following Government advice.
 It is estimated the fund will benefit up to 4,000 grassroots clubs and organisations.